ap-enrique/aws_iot_hub_project/README.md

 - Use AWS IoT Core rules to handle larger data volumes from multiple devices.

 ### Conclusion
-This project showcases how basic IoT components such as the Arduino and Raspberry Pi can be utilized to develop a scalable and secure system for monitoring environmental data.
+This project demostrate how basic IoT components such as the Arduino and Raspberry Pi can be utilized to develop a scalable and secure system for monitoring environmental data.
 By using MQTT, AWS IoT Core, DynamoDB, and AWS Amplify, a comprehensive solution is established to gather, store, and visualize sensor data in real-time.
 The project is designed to be easily expandable and customizable, allowing for the inclusion of more sensors and devices.

 ### Future Work
-Future development includes creating a mobile app for real-time monitoring.
+1. Mobile App Development: Build an app for easier monitoring on the go.
+2. Machine Learning: Use historical data for predictive analytics.
+3. Extended Sensor Network: Add sensors for air quality or light levels.